Eikon Data API

 - get_symbology: No enforced limit (10-Oct-2019).

 - Requests per day - The number of requests sent to the platform per day via the Eikon Data APIs cannot exceed this limit.
-This number of requests is counted across all client applications connected to the same Eikon instance.The current limit value (10-Oct-2019) is 10,000 requests per day.
+This number of requests is counted across all client applications connected to the same Eikon instance.The current limit values (10-Oct-2019) are 10,000 requests per day and 5 requests per second.

 - Response volume per day - The volume (size) of data retrieved from the platform per day cannot exceed this limit.
-This volume of data is counted across all client applications connected to the same Eikon instance.The current limit value (10-Oct-2019) is 5 GB per day.
+This volume of data is counted across all client applications connected to the same Eikon instance.The current limit values (10-Oct-2019) are 5 GB per day and 50 MB per minute.

 - Eikon Variant - Eikon API content coverage follows the Eikon Variant model and any add-ons that have been added to that Variant.
 For example, access to specific content sets available in the Eikon Premium Variant may not be available in Eikon for Research and Advisory, and therefore the same limitations would be enforced on the Eikon API.